 GEOL 1001C.
 Freshmen Seminar I: Geology and Paleontology.
 3 UG cr.
+FS.
 Dr. Carl Brett.
 This course, the first of a two-part sequence of freshmen seminars, is designed to give introductory students a broad understanding of basic geological principles and to introduce processes in Earth and life history that occur on the scale of millions of years.
 In particular, it emphasizes the geologic history -- a mixture of geological and biological concepts -- of eastern North America, a world-famous area for Paleozoic rocks and fossils.
 This seminar provides an overview of the tools by which Earth scientists interpret physical and life history, the depth of geologic time, and the forces that shape our planet's surface.
 This course incorporates a mixture of class and lab experiences designed to introduce students to the broad concepts of geology largely through field observations and laboratory exploration of data and specimens.
 Students do not need special background for these classes, but should have a natural curiosity, an eagerness to learn, and a willingness to work in outdoor field situations on day-long trips.
 Students completing this course will be well prepared to pursue further studies in geology, paleontology, or other natural sciences.
 This course is required for geology majors and minors.
 An alternative course may be taken upon approval.

 GEOL 1002C.
 Freshman Seminar II: Earth Surface Processes and Environmental Issues.
 3 UG cr.
-Dr. Lewis Owen.
+SS.
+Dr. Dan Sturmer.
 The Earth's surface is continuously changing as tectonic, climatic, geomorphic, hydrologic and biological processes constantly operate.
 These changes affect the way we utilize and survive on our planet.
 This course will examine the nature of these processes from a geologic perspective to show how an understanding of their dynamics is relevant to the well being of humankind.
 Specifically, we will examine: 1) the management of geological resources such as fossil fuels, minerals, water and land space; 2) the effects of natural hazards on humans and how we can mitigate the hazards; 3) how geology can be used to help in the effective design and implementation of engineering projects; and 4) waste disposal and minimizing effects of pollution.
 This course is required for geology majors and minors.
 An alternative course may be taken upon approval.

 GEOL 1003.
 Physical Geology.
 3 UG cr.
-Dr. Warren Huff, Dr. Craig Dietsch, Dr. Attila Kilinc.
+FS, SS.
+Dr. Attila Kilinc.
 An introductory physical geology course that includes a comprehensive study of the earth's physical processes and properties, with an emphasis on understanding the scientific theories behind the geological principles.
 Topics are explored within the general context of plate tectonic theory and include: minerals and rocks, weathering and erosion, geological time, earthquakes, volcanoes, mountain building, oceans, landforms, and natural resources.

 GEOL 1004.
 Historical Geology.
 3 UG cr.
-Dr. Warren Huff.
+FS or SS.
+Dr. Yurena Yanes.
 An introductory historical geology course designed to provide the student with the necessary tools to interpret and understand the processes leading to the complex history of the Earth and its contained biota.
 An additional goal is to provide an overview of the major events in Earth's history that have had a profound effect on Earth's physical, chemical, and biologic environment.
 The course encompasses the causes and effects of mass extinction on the history of life, and the role of plate tectonics on the geologic and biologic evolution of the Earth.

 GEOL 1009.
 Natural Hazards.
 3 UG cr.
-Dr. Lewis Owen.
+US.
+Krista Smilek.
 This class will provide an introduction to geologic hazards and natural disasters, their effects on society, and the attempts at preparation and mitigation for these events.
 Hazards to be covered include earthquakes, volcanic eruptions, floods, landslides, hurricanes, tsunamis, and others.
 Central to the course is the understanding of the technical cooperation required for hazard and vulnerability assessments, including the use of geographic information systems for mapping and analysis and urban watershed planning for hazard and resource management.

 This course introduces basic concepts of island geology, biology, paleontology and archeology, with a particular emphasis on tropical islands.
 Topics include a broad overview of geological processes, biodiversity, extinction and evolutionary processes, fossil records, prehistoric and historic human impacts, climate change, and conservation and sustainability.
 No previous courses or experience are required.
 This course is designed to expose students to various disciplines in the sciences that will help them to identify and pursue a more specific scientific field in the future.
 Overall, students will learn foundational concepts and processes related to the natural and earth sciences.